ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

         [prosemirror-markdown serializer](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/to_markdown.ts#L30).
     -   `setter` - this will parse the markdown string into a Node and load it back into the editor using [prosemirror-markdown parser](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/from_markdown.ts#L199).
+-   `isEmpty` - is a read-only property that indicates whether the editor is empty or not.

 _Methods_